zencart/documentation/content/dev/testframework/_index.md

 To prepare to run the Unit Test and Feature Test suites:

-1. First, install Composer:
+1. First, install Composer on your PC:

 * go to `getcomposer.org`
-* download and install
+* download and install according to your operating system
 * follow the Getting Started instructions.

-2. Run `composer install`
+2. Run `composer install` from inside root directory of your Zen Cart, on your PC.

 ## Unit Tests

-Unit tests can be run using
+Unit tests can be run using:

 ```
 composer unit-tests